axibase/atsd-use-cases/tutorials/workshop/performance.md

 LIMIT 500000
 ```

-The above query now affects only formatting of dates with a dynamic pattern (when `DatetimeProcessor` is returned by `DateTimeFormatterManager`).
+The above query only affects date formatting with a dynamic pattern, when `DatetimeProcessor` is returned by `DateTimeFormatterManager`.
 It does not affect the performance of date formatting in Data API or other subsystems.

-Better query:
+A better query is shown here:

 ```sql
 SELECT *, CONCAT('time: ', date_format(time, 'yyyy-MM-dd HH:mm:ss'), ', value: ', value) AS "time_and_value"